ylgrgyq/bitcasky/README.md

 # Bitcask-rs

-Bitcask-rs is a Rust implementation of the Bitcask key-value store.
+Bitcasky is a Rust implementation of the Bitcask key-value store.
 Bitcask is an ACID-compliant, append-only key-value store that provides high write throughput.
 It is optimized for write-heavy workloads, and is commonly used for applications such as log storage and time-series data.

 ## Features